 Dominant theories of advertising have historically reflected this as well, with attention and purchase decision hierarchies being modeled on the premise that advertising is first and foremost persuasive.
 More recently, however, schools of thought have emerged among advertising and marketing scholars that challenge this model in favor of different yet powerful factors that contribute to consumer behavior: repetition, habit, and nudging.

-These two camps, broadly grouped as Cognitivist vs Behaviorist, can provide a useful framework if you are designing and conducting human behavior studies with a goal of better understanding or predicting consumer behavior through advertising.
+These two camps, broadly grouped as Cognitivist vs Behaviorist, can provide a useful framework if you are designing and conducting human behavior studies with the goal of better understanding or predicting consumer behavior through advertising.
 In this post, we outline the two theories and how you can apply them to your study designs, questionnaire frameworks, and biosensor methodologies in human behavior research.

 Cognitive vs Behavioral Theories of Advertising

 Ever since the rise of mass communications in the early 20th century, marketers, advertisers, and communicators have based much of their campaign strategies on a central assumption: the premise that advertising convinces and persuades consumers of the products they should buy.
 A dominant model of this strategy for the past century has been the AIDA model, outlined formally by Timothy Joyce in 1967 :

 The AIDA model assumes that consumers are rational – that they become aware of a brand or category (attend to it), take an interest in how the brand can benefit them, recognize their desire or fit based on the brand’s offerings, and then take action in the form of a purchase or consumption.